NativeScript/nativescript-cli/PublicAPI.md

 ```

 ## initializeService
-The `initializeService` is used to initialize CLI's configuration and the beginning and print all warnings related to current environment.
+The `initializeService` is used to initialize CLI's configuration at the beginning and print all warnings related to current environment.

 ### initialize
 This method inits CLI's logger and prints all system warnings.